surajbabar/expression-evaluator/README.md

     path from Current Drive to this folders name.
 4.add $EXP_HOME/bin variable in users path variable.
 5.use exp_eval.sh command to use expression evaluator.

+Release 0.1:-
+ it can evaluate expression of two positive integers with following operators
+	+,-,*,/,^
+eg.
+    	4+2 will result 6
+    	4-2 will result 2
+	4*2 will result 8
+	4/2 will result 2
+	4^2 will result 16